 Peter G. Florey

-After completing his Masters in City Planning from the University of Pennsylvania, Peter worked for the City of New York's Division of Real Property and Department of Housing Preservation and Development where he helped to develop the Integrated Property Information System, a real estate tracking program that is still in use by numerous City agencies.
+After completing his Masters in City Planning from the University of Pennsylvania, Peter worked for the City of New York's Department of Housing Preservation and Development and Division of Real Property where he helped to develop the Integrated Property Information System, a real estate software program that became the basis for tracking and planning City owned property by numerous City agencies.

-In 1986, he joined The Dime Savings Bank (now JP Morgan Chase) as Vice President of Community Development where he underwrote many affordable housing transactions.
+In 1986, he joined The Dime Savings Bank (now JP Morgan Chase) as Vice President of Community Development where he underwrote many one to four family rehabilitation loans as well as multifamily affordable housing transactions.
 In 1988, he joined Benjamin Development Co.
 Inc. where he rose to the level of Executive Vice President in charge of Management and Development.
 While at Benjamin Development, Peter spearheaded numerous affordable housing projects in Nassau and Suffolk Counties, the Bronx and Queens.
-Some of the more notable projects included a new 3,000 seat Cathedral and a 300 unit affordable senior project in partnership with Allen AME Church.
-He was the lead project manager for the 128 acre Arverne by the Sea project in the Rockaways section of Queens which, at 2,300 residential units and 300,000 square feet of commercial space, is the largest new urban waterfront community in the United States.
+He was the lead project manager for the 128 acre Arverne by the Sea project in the Rockaways section of Queens which, at 2,300 residential units and 300,000 sq ft of commercial space, is the largest new urban waterfront community in the United States.

-Peter has been a guest speaker on affordable housing at Vision Long Island and NYSAFAH.
+Peter is a frequent guest speaker on affordable housing at Vision Long Island, NYU Furman Center of Real Estate and Urban Policy and NYSAFAH.